How to conduct a feasibility study: Templates and examples

 1. Run a preliminary analysis

 Creating a feasibility study is a time-intensive process.
 Before diving into the feasibility study, it’s important to evaluate the project for any obvious and insurmountable roadblocks.
 For example, if the project requires significantly more budget than your organization has available, you likely won’t be able to complete it.
-Similarly, if the project deliverables need to be live and in market by a certain date, but they won’t be available for several months after the fact, the project likely isn’t feasible either.
-These types of large-scale obstacles make a feasibility study unnecessary, because it’s clear the project is not viable.
+Similarly, if the project deliverables need to be live and in the market by a certain date but won’t be available for several months after that, the project likely isn’t feasible either.
+These types of large-scale obstacles make a feasibility study unnecessary because it’s clear the project is not viable.

 Read: 29 brainstorming techniques: effective ways to spark creativity